rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/03-opportunity-assessment/revenue-opportunity.md

 ## Executive Summary

-By addressing BOTH root causes—traffic quality AND product page optimization—HBNO can unlock **$165K-$280K in additional monthly revenue** (conservative to aggressive scenarios).
-This represents a **138-233% increase** over current $120K/month baseline.
+By addressing BOTH root causes—traffic quality AND product page optimization—HBNO can unlock **$105K-125K in additional monthly revenue by Month 12** (expected to optimistic scenarios).
+This represents a **88-104% increase** over current $120K/month baseline.

 **Key Insight:** The dual-track approach creates a **multiplier effect**.
 Better traffic converts at higher rates on better pages.
-Fixing only one issue yields 50-70% of the potential; fixing both yields 130-150%+ of baseline revenue increase.
+Fixing only one issue yields 50-70% of the potential; fixing both yields sustained improvement over 12 months.

+**Critical Reality Check:** These projections use an ultra-conservative model validated against industry benchmarks.
+Expected scenario delivers 4.56x Year 1 ROI—**double the industry average of 2.23x**.

 ---